Learn how to save $374 a month!

-- They have an referral program.
+- They have a referral program.
 Right now you can invite your friends and earn $5 per person that signs up.

 What I Disliked: The Cons

 There is a temptation to try new things.
 I am all up for trying new things, and it’s not necessarily a bad thing, especially if you’re getting a deal, right?
-Right, but right if you can afford it.
+Right, but only if you can afford the additional cost it will add to your budget.
 The idea of the app is to save money, not cost you money.
 It’s all too easy to spend way more than intended with apps like this, so you’ve got to gain some self control.
 Otherwise, you may end up with less money than before you started with.

 Not many non-branded rebates.
 Unlike Ibotta, Checkout 51 doesn’t seem to have a lot of generic, non-branded items on their list of rebates.
 For example, Ibotta often has rebates like 25-cents back for any bananas.
 While it isn’t a huge sum of money these non-branded rebates offer, it’s definitely a downside of Checkout 51 vs Ibotta.